Treaty of Bucharest (1916): Terms

 The treaty had two parts: a political treaty (seven articles) and a military convention (seventeen articles).
 The Romanian government was to declare war on Austria-Hungary, in accordance with the stipulations in the military convention, on August 28 (new style) the latest, according to the political treaty.
-In exchange, it was to receive the following territories:
+In exchange, it was to receive the following territories (122,000 square kilometres including 3 million Romanians and 2.5 million Hungarians and Szekely from Hungary and about 9,000 square kilometres from Austria):